globalshift.co.uk - copyright © 2009 to 2025; All rights reserved.

 In 1984 the country's name was changed to Burkina Faso by a Marxist government who were overthrown in another coup in 1987.
 Burkina Faso remains one of the world’s least developed countries and instability continues.

+Much of land-locked Burkina Faso is covered by a peneplain which forms a gently undulating landscape with isolated hills.
 In the southwest is a sandstone massif, where the highest peak reaches 749 m.
 Three rivers cross the country; the Black Volta, the White Volta and the Red Volta.

 BURKINA FASO